-Is Limelight Networks, Inc. (NASDAQ:LLNW) a buy right now?
-The smart money is taking an optimistic view.
-The number of bullish hedge fund positions moved up by 2 lately.
-Our calculations also showed that LLNW isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
+Is Limelight Networks, Inc. (NASDAQ:LLNW) worth your attention right now?
+The best stock pickers are taking a bearish view.
+The number of bullish hedge fund bets fell by 1 lately.
+Our calculations also showed that LLNW isn’t among the 30 most popular stocks among hedge funds (see the video below).

 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-What have hedge funds been doing with Limelight Networks, Inc. (NASDAQ:LLNW)?
+How have hedgies been trading Limelight Networks, Inc. (NASDAQ:LLNW)?

-Heading into the fourth quarter of 2019, a total of 13 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 18% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in LLNW over the last 17 quarters.
+At the end of the second quarter, a total of 11 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -8% from the previous quarter.
+On the other hand, there were a total of 18 hedge funds with a bullish position in LLNW a year ago.
 So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.